-Annex B (normative): NSI and NSSI state handling
+Annex B (normative): NetworkSlice instance and NetworkSliceSubnet instance state handling

-B.1 NSI state handling
+B.1 NetworkSlice instance state handling

-A NetworkSlice instance (NSI) is a logical object in the management system that represents a complex grouping of resources that may be in various states.
-At any time, the management system needs to know the state of an NSI.
+A NetworkSlice instance is a logical object in the management system that represents a complex grouping of resources that may be in various states.
+At any time, the management system needs to know the state of an NetworkSlice instance.